 Those only who do the work of the class creditably, and show an ability to continue, will be promoted with the class.
-No student is allowed to pass over the work of any term more than twice.
-If promotion is not then secured the evidence of unfitness is sufficient.
 Examinations are made and the work summed up at the end of each term or oftener, and any student found standing at the head of his class, and showing an ability to do more work, is carried forward to the next class.
 One should seek to enter a class below rather than above his ability.